eclipse/kapua/assembly/README.md

     docker run -td --name kapua-console --link sso --link kapua-sql:db --link kapua-broker:broker --link kapua-elasticsearch:es -p 8080:8080 -e KEYCLOAK_URL=http://$(docker inspect --format '{{ .NetworkSettings.IPAddress }}' sso):8080 -e KAPUA_CONSOLE_URL=http://localhost:8080 kapua/kapua-console

-You will also need to create a new realm named `kapua` in the Keycloak web UI and create a new client called `console`.
+You will also need to create a new realm named `kapua` in the Keycloak web UI and create a new client called `console`, assigning `http://localhost:8080/*` as a valid redirect URI.

-Assigning `http://localhost:8080/*` as a valid redirect URI.
+For further information take a look at the `sso.md` manual located in the `docs/developer-guide/en` directory.

 #### Generic Provider